 Health & safety

-Money: There is no currency exchange service and no travellers' cheques are accepted.
-There is a safe in each room.
-There is also a large safe in the office that can be used by clients; only the manager has a key.
+- There is no currency-exchange service.
+Each bedroom has a safe, and there is also a large safe in the office that can be used by clients; only the manager has a key.

 - Visa and Mastercard are accepted, as is cash in Namibian dollars and South African rand, but not travellers’ cheques.